National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/cycle.md

 The incoming data sets submitted by contributing sites use collections of vocabulary codes to describe the managed concept collections from which to draw value set content.
 Each CDM defines a list of codes / vocabulary that are native to its CDM and internally unique to represent a concept.
-The CDM defined static sets of common data elements (CDE) do not change from payload to payload and are uniform across different sites and data payloads.
+The CDM-defined static sets of common data elements (CDE) do not change from payload to payload and are uniform across different sites and data payloads.

 Technically, terminology, vocabulary, and code system are not synonyms, but the community often uses these phrases interchangeably.
-The incoming data sets use well defined terminology to encode clinical meanings in the data.
+The incoming data sets use well-defined terminology to encode clinical meanings in the data.
 For example, the International Classification of Diseases, 10th Revision, Clinical Modification (ICD-10-CM) is used for diagnoses which have complex ideas that include multiple, nuanced sub-elements.
 SNOMED CT is also used to encode clinical diagnoses which have internal hierarchies built upon increasing specificity (IS-A) and may also include relationships among the concepts (e.g., caused-by or finding-site).
-Logical Observation Identifiers Names and Codes (LOINC) is used to represent laboratory tests.
+Logical Observation Identifiers Names and Codes (LOINC) are used to represent laboratory tests.
 ICD-10-PCS, HCPCS, and CPT4 codes are used for procedures.
 CVX codes are used for vaccines and RxNorm codes are used to specify the medications prescribed and administered.
 The string text used to indicate the code system categories are not uniform across the CDM models and some are case sensitive, i.e. "RxNorm" vs. "RXNORM".^[See <https://mmshub.cms.gov/sites/default/files/Codes-Code-Systems-Value-Sets.pdf>.]